 The Special Collections Book Arts and Rare Book Collection is comprised of materials not found in the regular Libraries stacks.
-These materials are reference only, which means they are “in library use” only and brought to readers and researchers in the Special Collections Reading Room.
-If you are interested in seeing fragile, not yet cataloged material, or receive personalized research assistance, please contact the curator.
-If you would like to consult material from the catalog, you may schedule an appointment in the reading room or virtual reading room.
+These materials may be viewed in the Special Collections Reading Room.
+We recommend scheduling an appointment in the reading room or virtual reading room, but we also welcome walk-in visitors.
 You are invited to get as creative or inquire after as bizarre research topics as your heart desires--we will have something for you to peruse!

 Sandra Kroupa